lxr0101/lxr0101/README.md

 ### Me
-- hi, i'm 17 y/o reverse engineer and software developer. that's all you need to know for now.
+- Hi, I'm Mete.
+I'm a 17 y/o software developer and reverse engineer.
+That's all you need to know for now.

 ### Languages
 <p align="left">